The TPTP Problem Library

 The % Status field.

-This field gives the ATP status of the problem, according to the SZS problem status ontology.
+This field gives the ATP status of the problem, according to the SZS ontology.
 For THF, TFF, and FOF problems it is one of the following values.
 For THF problems the default semantics is Henkin with extensionality and choice.
 If the status is different for other semantics, this is noted on lines after the % Status field.

 For CNF problems it is one of: The % Rating field.